renanr0cha/100-days-of-code/log.md

 **Today's Progress**: A lot of JS study today, I coded less, but learned a lot.

 **Thoughts:** I had problems sleeping the last few days, so today I tried not to drink any coffee in the afternoon, and I guess it worked!
 Gonna get a decaf tomorrow.

+### Day 7: April 28, 2022

+**Today's Progress**: Today I get an old Rock Paper Scissors project that I made a couple of years ago, and started refactoring.
+A lot of work.
+The good thing is that I could see how much I've improved.
+I fixed a lot of things, and tomorrow I'll try to refactor to what I studied today.

+**Thoughts:** Today was very demanding for my brain.
+I had the first contact with Factories, Declarative Programming, ES6 Modules.

+**Link to work:**(not finished) [Rock Paper Scissors](https://renanrochadev.github.io/rock-paper-scissors/)